 Can I donate my dog for a veteran?

-We are not a rescue organisation and are unable to take in dogs from the general public.
+No, we are not a rescue organisation and are unable to take in dogs from the general public.
 For rehoming your dog please contact your local rescue.

 Do you need puppies…

-Service Dogs UK does NOT use puppies, we use Adult rescue dogs in need of a home, a loving friend and a secure future.
+No, Service Dogs UK does NOT use puppies, we use Adult rescue dogs in need of a home, a loving friend and a secure future.